janczer/postcss-make-it-bright/README.md

 ## Usage

+The plugin make all colors more bright.

 ```js
 postcss([ require('postcss-make-it-bright') ])
 ```

-## How it works

-This plugin make all colors more bright.
 The default options is 50%, but you can pass options `lighter` with the value from `0` to `100`:

 ```js
 const postcss = require('gulp-postcss');